mvysny/failover-vaadin/README.md

 # vaadin-failover

+A proof-of-concept of a browser-side load-balancer.
+Currently, when the connection to the server is lost, the browser just redirects to http://vaadin.com .
+In the future, there could be a list of URLs of back-up/spare/other nodes to reconnect to.

+Advantages:

+* No single point of failure
+* Incredibly easy setup
+* No server-side clustering needed
+* Servers are totally independent one from another, and may even use a mixture of server kinds, different versions of application, ...

+Disadvantages:

+* Session is lost
+* If the main server dies, new clients cannot connect.
+* If the main server dies and user presses F5 in the browser, she will just get "Connection Refused".
+  This could be remedied by offline mode but this needs investigation.

+## Development instructions

 This is a Vaadin add-on project created with in.virit:vaadin-gwt-addon archetype.
 The project supports GWT based extensions for Vaadin.

-## Development instructions

 1. Import to your favourite IDE
 2. Run main method of the Server class to launch embedded web server that lists all your test UIs at http://localhost:9998